 One example of operational risk is outdated machinery.
 They can cause a slowdown in production, delay completion, and ultimately damage employee morale.
 In this case, the operational risk might stem from what appears to be a non-critical problem but has the potential to drag productivity down to rock bottom.
 So the decision of whether to upgrade the machinery should be considered.

 Another example of operational risk is a company’s current payroll system.
-Let’s say they outsource to a small team with a weak reputation purely because it’s a cheaper alternative to working with a more reliable, respected group.
+Let’s say they outsource to a small team with a weak reputation purely because it’s a cheaper alternative to working with a more reliable payroll solution.
 But this option could create a higher risk of late payments, processing errors, or other issues with the potential to frustrate the company’s most valuable asset: its employees.

 Discuss opportunities and risks separately